 J.D.Law Degree.
 Universidad de Buenos Aires.
 1983.

 He is the author of five books, among them, Domingo F. Sarmiento’s Argirópolis.
 A Critical Translation (New York: Palgrave, 2021), La inmensa minoría.
 Latino@s en Estados Unidos y las identidades posicionales (Buenos Aires: Dunken, 2014), Contemporary Argentinean Women Writers.
 A Critical Anthology (Florida: U. P. of Florida Press, 1998, with E. Hermann), and Imagining Comala.
 The Space in Juan Rulfo’s Works (New Tork: Peter Lang, 1991) (in Spanish).
 Fares’ topics of research include Latin American cultural studies, legal studies, visual arts, and border studies.
-In 2004 he was a Fulbright Visiting Professor at the Universidad Nacional de Cuyo, in Mendoza, Argentina, where he taught a graduate seminar on border issues.
+In 2004 he was a Fulbright Visiting Professor at the Universidad Nacional de Cuyo, in Mendoza, Argentina.
+Between 2015 and 2020.
 Dr. Fares has been selected as a Fulbright Specialist scholar.
-He has also worked with the College Board since 1998 as reader, member and chairperson of the AP Development Spanish Language and Literature Committee, Chief Reader, and AP consultant.
+He has also worked with the College Board (1998-present) as reader, member and chairperson of the AP Development Spanish Language and Literature Committee, Chief Reader, and AP consultant.